 (WordPress post categories RSS feed format)

-The category RSS feed now only displays content published under that particular category …
+Your feed now only contains content published in this particular category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.